Romani people: Arrival in Europe

-A number of Armenian-origin words in the Romani language indicate that Romanies passed through Armenia prior to linguistic changes of the 9th century.
+A number of Armenian-origin words in the Romani language indicate that Roma passed through Armenia prior to linguistic 9th century changes.
 They arrived in the Balkans—Europe proper—during the Byzantine period.
-A document of 1068 describing an event in Constantinople mentions "Atsingani", probably referring to Roma.
-According to a 2012 genomic study, they reached the Balkans in the 12th century.
-Meanwhile, there are records which support an earlier arrival, potentially as early as the 7th century.
+A 1068 document describing an event in Constantinople mentions "Atsingani", probably referring to Roma.
+They likely reached the Balkans in the 12th century, although some records support arrival as early as the 7th century.

-Later historical records of the Roma in the Balkans are from the 14th century: in 1322, after leaving Ireland on a pilgrimage to Jerusalem, Irish Franciscan friar Symon Semeonis encountered a migrant group of Roma outside the town of Candia (modern Heraklion), in Crete, calling them "the descendants of Cain"; his account is the earliest surviving description by a western chronicler of the Roma in Europe.
+Later historical records of the Roma in the Balkans date to the 14th century: in 1322, after leaving Ireland on a pilgrimage to Jerusalem, Irish Franciscan friar Symon Semeonis encountered Romani migrants outside Candia (modern Heraklion), in Crete, calling them "the descendants of Cain"; his account is the earliest surviving description by a western chronicler of Roma in Europe.

-In 1350, Ludolph of Saxony mentioned a similar people with a unique language whom he called Mandapolos, a word possibly derived from the Greek word mantes (meaning prophet or fortune teller).
+In 1350, Ludolph of Saxony mentioned a people with a unique language whom he called Mandapolos, a word possibly derived from the Greek word mantes (meaning prophet or fortune teller).

 In the 14th century, Roma are recorded in Venetian territories, including Methoni and Nafplio in the Peloponnese, and Corfu.
 Around 1360, a fiefdom called the Feudum Acinganorum was established in Corfu, which mainly used Romani serfs and to which the Roma on the island were subservient.

 With the decline of the Byzantine Empire, the Ottoman Empire began expanding into Europe during the second half of the 14th century.
 Fleeing Ottoman wars, Romani people began migrating to western Europe during the 15th and 16th centuries.
 They often travelled as pilgrims, in organised groups of between 40 and 200 people.
 By the 16th century, they were present throughout western and northern Europe.

 By the 1440s, they were recorded in Germany; and by the 16th century, Scotland and Sweden.
 Some Gitanos are thought to have migrated from Persia through north Africa, reaching the Iberian Peninsula in the 15th century.

 First arrival of the Romanies outside Bern in the 15th century, described by the chronicler as getoufte heiden ("baptized heathens") and wearing Saracen-style clothing and weapons.